twashing/codepair.io.archive/README.md

 5. *CRU* availability

+  - restrict updates to availabilities that you own
   - create button & workflow
     - tags all lower case, no dashes or spaces
+  - retrieve, update availability

   - logout breaks occasionally
   - tags should do a DB search as well